Learning to use non-verbal communication is vital to improving your client relationships in your salon. U

 SPATIAL BOUNDARIES AND TOUCH

 The salon provides unique opportunities to use touch as a type of non-verbal language.
-Clients expect to be touched and have a staff member in close proximity to their bodies, where, in usual circumstances, the distance between people is usually much larger.
+Clients expect to be touched and have a staff member in close proximity to their bodies.
+In usual circumstances, the distance between people is usually much larger.
 This type of close contact is usually only reserved for more familiar relationships that are formed from trust and closeness.

 So this puts you at a great advantage to gain trust very quickly from your clients.
 Have you ever wondered why your clients open up to you about their private lives so quickly?
 Whether it be hair, face or body treatments, studies show that the closeness of the work can give a client a sense of intimacy very quickly.